There are so many ways in which we make love.

 Follow with tastes, such as exotic fruits or chocolates.
 Feed little pieces to your partner and let them savour the flavours.
 For extra fun and sensuality, touch your partner’s lips with the chocolate/fruit before sliding it into their mouths.
 Be mindful: being fed in such a way is an extremely vulnerable thing, which requires incredible amout of trust and receptivity will be different, may very well surprise you and your partner.
 Don’t take it in a negative way if there is hesitation or even refusal etcetera, because for some people this exercise may evoke strong feelings connected to past experiences of broken trust and even powerlessness.
 The feeding state specifically summons up body memories, both pleasant and unpleasant, of being fed as a baby, which may also bring up very deeply subconscious feelings.
 Feeding is also known to bond people deeply together on a very subconscious level, so I would only suggest this with someone to whom you are committed, because we must be responsible with other people’s hearts.
 Having said all that, we can also replace old memories with new loving enjoyable experiences.
 So if your partner is opened to that, even if they’ve had trust issues in the past, this can be extremely healing for them.

 Using something like a feather or a silk scarf, very slowly and very softly, as if almost not touching, caress the skin of your beloved, starting with the extremeties such as their hand or foot.
 Progress in continuous movement across their body.
+You can also use a nice long chained necklace – the coldness of which will give your partner a new sense of experience.
+You can experiment with ice cubs also.
 Next, use your fingertips in the same slow and sensitive way.
-You can also gently massage them towards the end to relax them even more.
+You can also gently massage your partner towards the end to relax them even more.

 Light candles in the room, if you haven’t already.
 Let your partner take off their blindfold, and let them look at you (no touching yet).
 Let them see how beautifully you’ve decorated the room, with flowers, candles, and most importantly, how attentive you’ve been to them.
 Allow the receptive gaze; let them receive your eyes in silence, as you theirs.